Lupus/rust-staticlib-gen/README.md

 x-rust-stubs-crate: "ocaml-lwt-interop"
 ```

-This special `x-rust-stubs-crate` metadata allows to declare that specific opam
+This special `x-rust-stubs-crate` metadata allows declaring that a specific opam
-package requires certain Cargo crates to be build and linked into the final
+package requires certain Cargo crates to be built and linked into the final
-executable so that required `extern "C"` functions are available during the
+executable so that the required `extern "C"` functions are available during the
 linking phase.

 ## Rust "tainting" and scary linker errors

 We can't just have Rust bits compiled independently into `.a` libraries and
-throw that into the linker at the end.
+throw them into the linker at the end.
 Rust drags in its whole stdlib into each
-`.a` file that it produces, and having multiple such `.a` libraries at linking
+`.a` file that it produces, and having multiple such `.a` libraries at the
-phase results in sporadic linker errors regarding duplicates (especially when
+linking phase results in sporadic linker errors regarding duplicates (especially
-link-time optimization is enabled in Rust).
+when link-time optimization is enabled in Rust).

 So we have to build Rust bits only once into a single `.a` library that would
 get linked into the final executable(s).
-We call it "Rust static library", or
+We call it a "Rust static library", or
 "Rust staticlib".
-It seems that debian is using this strategy to distribute Rust
+It seems that Debian is using this strategy to distribute Rust
 libraries - they actually distribute source code inside `*-rust` packages and
-whenever some package needs to build Rust executable - it uses installed sources
+whenever some package needs to build a Rust executable - it uses installed
-to build it completely in one go and have the executable linked (see
+sources to build it completely in one go and have the executable linked (see
 [Debian Rust packaging policy for more details](https://wiki.debian.org/Teams/RustPackaging/Policy)).

-Having special metadata in opam files allows to automate the creating of such
+Having special metadata in opam files allows automating the creation of such a
-Rust staticlib and ensure it's correct and includes all the required Cargo
+Rust staticlib and ensures it's correct and includes all the required Cargo
 crates to fulfill the symbols expected by OCaml binding packages.

-Yet for opam ecosystem this comes with a downside that some library deep in
+Yet for the opam ecosystem, this comes with a downside that some library deep in
-dependency tree of your application, requiering Rust dependencies, will expect
+the dependency tree of your application, requiring Rust dependencies, will
-certain `extern "C"` functions to be available at link time, and as you don't
+expect certain `extern "C"` functions to be available at link time, and as you
-know anything about Rust in your app - it will explode at linking your
+don't know anything about Rust in your app - it will explode at linking your
-executable with scary looking linker errors complaining about missing symbols,
+executable with scary-looking linker errors complaining about missing symbols,
 and having special metadata inside opam packages alone does not help here.

-To alleviate the unfriendly way to complain about missing Rust dependencies, we
+To alleviate the unfriendly way of complaining about missing Rust dependencies,
-leverage dune virtual libraries.
+we leverage dune virtual libraries.
 A well-known virtual library `rust-staticlib`
-should be required by dune libraries, which depend on Rust bits, and generated
+should be required by dune libraries, which depend on Rust bits, and the
-Rust staticlib will implement this library.
-In this case linker errors will be
+generated Rust staticlib will implement this library.
+In this case, linker
-avoided, dune will complain about missing virtual library implementation, and
+errors will be avoided, dune will complain about missing virtual library
-while looking on how to satisfy this dependency, users should reach to
+implementation, and while looking for how to satisfy this dependency, users
-`rust-staticlib-gen` tool, which will provide this virtual library within their
+should reach out to the `rust-staticlib-gen` tool, which will provide this
-project.
-Still far from ideal, but better then leaving the users with linker
+virtual library within their project.
+Still far from ideal, but better than
-errors that they will unlikely to resolve on their own at all.
+leaving the users with linker errors that they will unlikely resolve on their
+own at all.

-Rust dependencies still will "taint" all the dependency tree up to final
+Rust dependencies still will "taint" the entire dependency tree up to the final
 executable (and including some test runner executables along the way), but this
 looks like the best way forward so far.